21 Apr Newgrange

 “…the Druids offered sacrifice; or at least, where they held their solemn meetings; for of its origin there is no doubt, and almost; as little, that it was the ‘Inner Temple’ of their secret rites.”
 11

 But the local farmers who guided the Halls and other early visitors to the tomb had their own legends of the gods who inhabited the site, gods far older than those of the Druids.12 In local tradition, Newgrange was the home of Aengus Óg and the Daghdha, the gods of the Tuatha Dé Danaan.13 The ancient name for Newgrange and the other nearby tombs, including Knowth and Dowth, was Brú na Bóinne, the Palace of the Boyne.
 From the top of any one of these three major passage tombs, the other two may be seen.
-In the VR tour (top left) the telephoto view from the top of Newgrange will allow you to see Knowth, and a hotspot will virtually transport you to the top of the Dowth mound.
+In the initial (aerial) node of the VR tour, there are links to the both of the other monuments.

 Around 1830 a priest went to Newgrange to try to uncover evidence of its ancient name still being used.
 He found that local usage referred to the site as “Bro-Park,” and nearby were “Bro-Farm” and “Bro-Mill,” all using the modern derivation of the older Irish Brú.
 “Thus, the identical name An Brugh, (the Palace) by which the celebrated place is called in the Senchus-na-Relec (History of Cemeteries), though unobserved by the learned, still lingers around the monument of the Danaans.”14